VolumeZero/ptero-bot/README.md

     - Only the bot owner can use this command to avoid spam or misuse.
     - Only one status embed per server or node is allowed to avoid spam.
     - Nodes require an application API key set in the config.
     - Server status embeds only require a user-specific API key assigned with the ```/pt key``` command.
 This means you can create server status embeds for your servers even if you are not the owner of the pterodactyl panel.
+    - Server status embeds have two optional parameters:
+      - server-icon-url: Include a server icon in the embed if available but leaves less room for other info.
+      - console-logs: Shows recent console logs in the embed (requires an application API key with server.read permissions set in the config).

 ## 📋 Config Notes